Lugged steel frame construction: Types of lug

-Lugs used today on higher performance bicycles are investment cast (aka lost wax process).
+Lugs used today on higher performance bicycles are investment cast (a.k.a. lost wax process).
 Copies of the lugs are made in wax, and they are attached together into a "tree".
 The tree is surrounded by ceramic and fired in a kiln, thereby melting the wax and setting the ceramic.
 Finally, molten steel is poured in to produce the lug.
 Cast lugs have many advantages over stamped lugs: they allow much finer detail, tighter tolerances (and correspondingly less manipulation and file work), and more accurate angles, and they can be made from superior materials (chromoly or stainless steel).
 The disadvantages of cast lugs are few: casting doesn't allow for long points or cutouts (done for aesthetic appeal), it is difficult to bend the lug to change the angle (requiring framebuilders to order lug sets that precisely match the desired frame geometry), and they are more expensive.

 A relatively recent trend has been toward the use of stainless steel for investment cast lugs, as shown in the picture on the right.
 These lugs do not require painting, but must be brazed using silver filler rod, which necessitates much better heat control and better fit of lug to tube.

 Cast lugs are found on higher quality production bikes, and virtually all custom bikes now made; stamped lugs are found on less expensive production bikes, and older custom bikes.
 Lugs are usually stamped with a letter or symbol code identifying the maker, and possibly the angle.